geodynamics/burnman/sphinx/examples.rst

 .. automodule:: tutorial.step_1

-When run, the program produces the following image:
+When run (without putting in a more realistic composition), the program produces the following image:

 .. image:: tut-step1.png
 link to source code: `tutorial/step_2.py <../../../tutorial/step_2.py>`_